juberroc/OIM7502_midterm/README.md

 ## Overview of Selenium:

 Selenium provides a suite of tools for automating web browsers across many platforms.
-The core component of Selenium is the WebDriver API, which provides a platform- and language-neutral interface that allows programs and scripts to interact directly with a web browser.
+The core component of Selenium is the WebDriver, which provides a platform- and language-neutral interface that allows programs and scripts to interact directly with a web browser.
 Selenium WebDriver supports multiple programming languages including Python, Java, C#, etc.

 Some key functionalities of Selenium include: